LucyHeath/ChamPeakx/README.md

 #### Deleting comments

-When the user clicks the "Delete Review" button, they are not able to carry out this final action without making further confirmation.
-This is to prevent accidental deletion.
+When the user clicks the "Delete Review" button, they are not able to carry out this final action without further confirmation, preventing accidental deletion.

 ![Screenshot 2023-01-05 at 21 09 40](https://user-images.githubusercontent.com/114397080/210880457-5af6dbcc-8ebc-4dbc-9a0d-33f73cf2b045.png)

 ### User registration and login